phrugsa-limbunlom/sagemaker-llm-deployment/README.md

 # SageMaker LLM Deployment and Testing

-A Python toolkit for deploying and testing Large Language Models (LLMs) on AWS SageMaker using HuggingFace models and the LMI (Large Model Inference) container.
+A Python toolkit for deploying and testing Large Language Models (LLMs) on AWS SageMaker using HuggingFace models and the LMI (Large Model Inference) container with a vLLM support as a backend engine for optimizing model inference performance.

 ## Prerequisites